henrycatalinismith/11tysass/readme.md

 ### `files`

 The `files` array is a list of Sass files for the plugin to compile.
 Each item in the array should be an object of [Sass render options](https://sass-lang.com/documentation/js-api#options).
+The following two properties are required for all files.

 <table>
   <thead>